 Keeping Your Cat's Mouth Healthy

-You brush your cat's fur regularly, but when was the last time you brushed her teeth?
+You brush your cat's fur regularly, but when was the last time you brushed their teeth?
 Though you might not think about it much, cat oral care is important.
 Read on for tips on how to identify and maintain healthy cat teeth.

 A Healthy Cat Mouth

 Strong, sharp teeth are equally important for pet parents to maintain.
 Your cat has thirty adult teeth, and they should be white, without any signs of yellow or brown plaque or tartar (the hard, scaly, or sticky deposits that cause tooth decay and oral disease).
 A normal cat tongue should be pink.
-Cat Health writes that if your pet's tongue is pale white, she may be suffering from anemia, and you should take her to the vet immediately.
+Cat Health writes that if your pet's tongue is pale white, they may be suffering from anemia, and you should take them to the vet immediately.

 A cat with bad breath can also be a sign that your cat is dealing with some oral issues.
 While a fishy or meaty smell after they have eaten can be normal, constant and consistent bad breath is not normal.
-So, if your cat snuggling up against your face causes you to plug your nose, it is worth taking your cat in for a dental check-up at your vet to make sure there aren't any under lying issues.
+So, if your cat snuggling up against your face causes you to plug your nose, it is worth taking your cat in for a dental check-up at your vet to make sure there aren't any underlying issues.